Category: Uncategorized

 The below Parliamentary question was asked by Jim Sheridan on 2014-06-09.

-To ask the Secretary of State for International Development, what recent discussions she has had with (a) UK-based companies and (b) companies selling products in the UK about the effect of their sourcing practices on small-scale farmers in developing countries.
+To ask the Secretary of State for International Development, what recent discussions she has had with (a) UK-based companies and (b) companies selling products in the UK about (i) how they are ensuring women in the supply chain are empowered to get their rights and (ii) whether they have signed up to the UN Women’s Empowerment Principles.

 Lynne Featherstone

-We regularly have discussions with UK based companies about a range of issues including supply chains and how they can improve development impacts.
+We have regular discussions with UK based companies about a range of issues including supply chains and women’s economic empowerment.

 • Douglas Alexander – 2014 Parliamentary Question to the Foreign and Commonwealth Office